evolvingstuff/vdw2/content/posts/how-to-get-vitamin-d-and-cofactors-without-taking-pills.md

 It appears that Vitamin D is more bio-available if taken with some fats.

-The best type of fat is <a href="/posts/monounsaturated-which-is-in-almonds" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 1903">monounsaturated, which is in Almonds</a>
+The best type of fat is [monounsaturated, which is in Almonds](/tags/monounsaturated-which-is-in-almonds.html)

 I take my vitamin D with a few almonds.